- Introduction to Context Management

 Working with Filtered Context Tables

-A filtered context table allows you to create a single table that incorporates data from one or more source context tables.
-You can filter the data in the new table by defining conditions for the connected source tables.
+A filtered context table allows you to create a single table that incorporates data from one or more source context tables of type User or Other.
+You can filter the data in the new filtered table by defining conditions for the connected source tables.
 In this way, you can create smaller tables which can be leveraged in downstream processes to focus on specific subsets of your data.
 If data in the source context tables is updated, data in the filtered context table is also updated.

 Note